pingcap/docs/tidb-cloud/data-service-manage-endpoint.md

 ### Mange versions

-On the right pane of the endpoint details page, you can click the **Version** tab to view and manage the deployed versions of the endpoint.
+On the right pane of the endpoint details page, you can click the **Deployments** tab to view and manage the deployed versions of the endpoint.

-In the **Version** tab, you can deploy a draft version and undeploy the online version.
+In the **Deployments** tab, you can deploy a draft version and undeploy the online version.

 ### Rename